section-engineering-education/engineering-education/content/articles/spotting-of-passing-objects-using-python/index.md

 You can find the full source [here](https://github.com/lizpart/codes).

-For further reading, we suggest you to read [this](https://pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/) article.
+For further reading, we suggest you read [this](https://pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/) article.

 Happy coding!